Ghiara/HELIOS/README.md

 implement the forward pass and loss functions, as well as model-specific logging functionality if desired.
 For an example, see [```helios/models/skill_prior_mdl.py```](helios/models/skill_prior_mdl.py).

-Note, that most basic architecture components (MLPs, CNNs, LSTMs, Flow models etc) are defined in `helios/modules` and can be conveniently reused for easy architecture definitions.
+Note, that most basic architecture components (MLPs, CNNs, LSTMs, GRUs, Flow models etc) are defined in `helios/modules` and can be conveniently reused for easy architecture definitions.
 Below are some links to the most important classes.

 |Component        | File         | Description |